The Secret Behind the First Line of Linux Scripts: What Exactly Are #!/usr/bin/env bash and #!/bin/bash?

 ./script.sh

-1. The kernel reads script.sh.
+1. The kernel reads script.sh

-For example, if the first line is:
+For example, if script.sh's first line is:

 #!/bin/bash